Blockport (BPT) Price Tops $0.0386 on Exchanges

-Blockport (CURRENCY:BPT) traded down 1.4% against the dollar during the 24-hour period ending at 10:00 AM Eastern on December 24th.
-Blockport has a market cap of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last day.
-During the last week, Blockport has traded 4.5% lower against the dollar.
-One Blockport coin can now be purchased for about $0.0386 or 0.00000368 BTC on major cryptocurrency exchanges.
+Blockport (CURRENCY:BPT) traded down 1.4% against the US dollar during the one day period ending at 8:00 AM E.T. on December 25th.
+One Blockport coin can now be purchased for $0.0386 or 0.00000368 BTC on popular cryptocurrency exchanges.
+During the last week, Blockport has traded down 4.5% against the US dollar.
+Blockport has a total market cap of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last day.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.